-Electric Yellow Cichlid (Labidochromis caeruleus) Fish Species Profile
+Electric Yellow Cichlid (Labidochromis caeruleus) Species Profile & Care Guide

 The Yellow Lab Cichlid out of all the African Cichlids is recommended for beginner aquarists to keep as they are not as demanding or as aggressive as other Cichlid species and have a high tolerance to bad water conditions.
 However, it is essential to have a proper tank setup and to take appropriate steps to look after and make sure your Yellow Lab Cichlids are happy and healthy.